 All cargo tendered for transport by air is subject to a search or inspection in accordance with federal regulations.
 Any person or entity who tenders cargo for transportation by air must consent to a search or inspection, or their cargo will be refused.
 Consent to screen authorization is required to ensure that shippers are aware that all shipments are subject to screening.
 If shippers screen their own cargo under the provisions of the Certified Cargo Screening Program, their shipments are still eligible for TSA screening.

-Under the Certified Cargo Screening Program, TSA certifies cargo screening facilities located throughout the United States to screen cargo prior to providing it to airlines for shipment on passenger flights.
-The program is a practical, supply chain solution, which provides security while ensuring the flow of commerce.
+TSA certifies cargo screening facilities located throughout the United States to screen cargo prior to providing it to airlines for transport on passenger flights.
+See 49 CFR part 1549.
+The Certified Cargo Screening Program (CCSP) is a practical, supply chain solution, which provides security while ensuring the flow of commerce.

-Certified cargo screening facilities must carry out a TSA approved security program and adhere to strict chain of custody requirements.
-Cargo must be secured from the time it is screened until it is placed on passenger aircraft for shipment.
-Any facility that tenders cargo directly to an air carrier or indirect air carrier may apply for the program.
+Certified cargo screening facilities must carry out a TSA-approved security program and adhere to strict chain of custody requirements.
+Cargo must be secured from the time it is screened until it is placed on passenger aircraft for transport.
+Any facility tendering cargo directly to an aircraft operator, foreign air carrier, or indirect air carrier may apply for the program.
 This includes:

 - Distribution centers